-It feels like summer already and I’m sure mother nature will be cranking the heat up in a couple of weeks.
+Homemade sports drinks are a great way to rehydrate and save money.
 I love working out in my garden and being outside, but some days I feel like I can’t drink enough water to stay hydrated.
-I don’t want to keep store bought sports drinks on hand for the dog days of summer.
-Most of them have artificial colors, flavors and preservatives.
+I don’t want to keep store-bought sports drinks on hand for the dog days of summer.
+Most of them have artificial colors, flavors, and preservatives.
 In addition, I hate buying all that plastic.

 Stay Hydrated While You Save Money & Plastic